canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

 bullet points are indicated by a dash "-".

-The changelog entry ends with a line indented by one space that contains the maintainer's name, email, and date of change.
+The changelog entry ends with a line indented by one space that contains the name, email of the maintainer, and date of change.
 The maintainer here is the one responsible for the release, but it need not be the package maintainer.

 .. note::